 Dog owners represent a large (and growing!) segment of the community.
 While regular leash walks provide a level of exercise that promotes good dog health, access to open space for off-leash play and socialization is equally important.
 DPR has 4 dog parks, which offer a safe and controlled environment for dogs and their owners.
+All dogs must be registered with DPR prior to using the park.
+For registration information scroll below.

-Canine Special Events
+Canine Recreation Special Events

 Looking for fun activities to enjoy with your canine friend?
-Join us for a variety events offered throughout the year including:
+Join us for a variety of events offered throughout the year including:

 |Residency||Dog Park Fees|